Star Wars Episode 9: Lando and Leia are officially returning

 Kylo Ren: The new supreme leader of the First Order could be looking over his shoulder, making sure no one has any evidence he's the one who killed off Snoke.
 That said, after having his connection to Rey cut off by the end of The Last Jedi, Kylo might now be fully embracing his role as a Sith leader.

 Leia: After her gorgeous and surprising ability to fly through space using the Force left her in a coma, Leia woke up to finish off the movie, but her condition is otherwise unknown.
-Due to the real-life passing of actress Carrie Fisher, we can expect either a time jump that would sadly reference the off-screen passing of her character, or some other plot point that would separate her from the other Star Wars characters.
-Since Lucasfilm has no plans to re-create Fisher, there may be a book or some other piece of extended material filling in whatever gap Episode IX can't without having the actress.
+Due to the Fisher's death, we can expect either a time jump that would sadly reference the off-screen passing of her character, or some other plot point that would separate her from the other Star Wars characters.
+There may be a book or some other piece of extended material filling in whatever gap Episode IX can't without having the actress.
+Editor's note: The studio announced July 27 that it'll use unreleased footage of Fisher from The Force Awakens in Episode 9.

 What about the rumors?